Frozen Pipe Services in Boston

 Repairing a Frozen Pipe

 Repairing a frozen pipe isn’t always easy.
-First, your Cambridge plumber will have to locate the blockage, which can be even more difficult if it’s located inside your walls.
+First, your Boston plumber will have to locate the blockage, which can be even more difficult if it’s located inside your walls.
 Gaining access to one of these pipes may involve cutting through drywall or sheetrock in order to access the line.
 From there, thawing out the line can be difficult.

 Once the issue is resolved, it’s strongly advised you invest in insulating your plumbing to try and prevent this problem.
 Plumbing insulation is inexpensive, but could potentially save you hundreds or even thousands of dollars on plumbing repairs by preventing the water in your lines from freezing over.